binji/wasm-e2e/README.md

 binary format, and run it.

 Currently this includes:
-- LLVM: for compiling C source to the "wack" format, which is the current output of WebAssembly by the LLVM backend.
+- LLVM: for compiling C source to the ".s" format, which is the current output of WebAssembly by the LLVM backend.
-- wasmate: for converting "wack" to the S-expression format as defined in the [spec repo](https://github.com/WebAssembly/spec).
+- wasmate: for converting ".s" to the S-expression format as defined in the [spec repo](https://github.com/WebAssembly/spec).
 - sexpr-wasm: for converting the S-expression format to the v8-native binary format.